deve-sh/blog-entries/lets-build-vite.md

 ```

 Now whenever someone runs `npx vite-clone scaffold ...`, it will generate the right boilerplate code for the project.

+The user can make changes as needed to the `src` folder generated for them.

 ### Building an app for production